opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 This is one of the _nicer_ solutions.
 I hope whatever you're piping `find` into supports it, or you'll have to add _yet more_ slop to handle it!

+{{
+    figure(src="xkcd-234.png", caption="[Escape artist](https://www.xkcd.com/234)",
+alt="[Cueball sits before a computer on a desk while another man stands behind him.]
+Man: I was fascinated by locks as a kid.
+I loved how they turned information and patterns into physical strength.
+Cueball: Why does my script keep dying?

+[Closeup on Cueball sitting at the computer.]
+Man: And a lock invites you to try and open it.
+It's the hacker instinct.
+Only your ignorance stands in the way.
+Cueball: Wait it's passing bad strings.

+[Returns to the two shot of both men.]
+Man: I admired Harry Houdini, how he could open any lock and free himself from any restraint.
+Cueball: Ah - Bash is parsing the spaces.

+Man: Sure some of it was fakery and showmanship.
+But I still wonder how he so consistently escaped handcuffs.
+Cueball: Backslashes?
+Man: Huh?
+Cueball: Never mind.")
+}}

 ### Sisyphean-oriented programming